graphery/grapper-doc/src/guide/in-depth/style/css-var.md

 CSS custom properties, also known as CSS variables, are a way to define reusable values in CSS.
 They provide a way to store values in variables and use them throughout a stylesheet.
 Custom properties are prefixed with two dashes (`--`), followed by a name that you choose.
-You can define a complete style system with CSS custom properties and Graphane.
+You can define a complete style system with CSS custom properties and Grapper.

 ## Declaration